tmd-lab/Interface_Hyper_Reduction_Study/README.md

 7. Change line 46 to not include a transpose of R. It should be 'R = sparse(R);' You also need to remove the transpose for Fv on the line before.
 8. The loaded Nodes.dat file contains 3 columns with z coordinates in the last column.
 However, this code expects only two columns, so that was modified.
-9. Symmetry is no longer enforced after the null space reduction because enforcing symmetry there was creating negative eigenvalues in M. There may be a deeper issue here.

 ## Notes